sermon: Loving Christ and Revelation 2:1-7

 Salvation cannot be earned or bought; a gift is still a gift even though a condition has to be met.
 Meeting a condition does not (as Protestants would have us believe) change the character of a proposition.
 Keeping the commandments is the way we express love for God.
 The works that God demands of us consists of overcoming our flesh, the world, and Satan, as reflected in keeping God's commandments (John 14:15, I John 5:3).
 There is a direct relationship between loving Christ and doing the right works.
 God's love for us places us under a compelling obligation to reciprocate and to pass it on to others.

-Early in last week's sermon I gave a simple illustration (which Mr. Armstrong used) to show how works fit into God's purpose for us without salvation being earned.
+Early in last week's sermon ["Love and Works"], I gave a simple illustration that Mr. Armstrong used to show how works fit into God's purpose for us without salvation being earned.
 The Worldwide Church of God was accused time and time again of being a church that promoted salvation by works, and that certainly was not true.

 Now suppose we alter the illustration somewhat to make it more realistic.
 Instead of merely having to walk across a room to get a gift, we instead have to walk much farther than that.
 In addition to that, we have to overcome many obstacles before receiving the gift.